Aller au contenu

 If you run this notebook on Google Colab, you'll have access to a GPU.

-Objective of the lab
+Objectives of the lab

 This session is a Deep Learning tutorial in Pytorch.